awsdocs/aws-mobile-developer-guide/doc_source/getting-started.rst

               - When :code:`AWSMobileClient` is initialized, it makes a `Sigv4 signed <https://docs.aws.amazon.com/general/latest/gr/signing_aws_api_requests.html>`__ network call to `Amazon Cognito Federated Identities <https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-identity.html>`__ to retrieve AWS credentials that provide the user access to your backend resources.
 When the network interaction succeeds, the :code:`onComplete` method of the :code:`AWSStartUpHandler` is called.

-      Your app is now set up to interact with the AWS services you configured in your |AMH| project!
+      Your app is now set up to interact with the AWS services you configured in your Amplify CLI project!

       Choose the run icon (|play|) in the top left of the Xcode window or type |Acommand|-R to build and run your app.
 Look for  :code:`Welcome to AWS!` in the log output.